fernando-duarte/china-data/docs/development/tool-version-alignment.md

 # Tool Version Alignment

-This document explains the tool version alignment system that ensures consistency between pre-commit hooks and CI workflows.
+This document explains the automated tool version synchronization system used in this project.

 ## Overview

+The project maintains consistency across tool versions using a custom pre-commit hook.
+This ensures that all tool versions are aligned across different configuration files.

 To prevent discrepancies between local development and CI environments, this project maintains strict alignment between tool versions used in:

 - Pre-commit hooks (`.pre-commit-config.yaml`)
 - CI workflows (`.github/workflows/ci.yml`)